Hans-Lambda/exercise_solutions/Projects/DCI_Python_Notes/virtual_environment.md

 * all packages need an __init__.py file

+## 10. Making a Package and publish it

 * python setup.py sdist : makes a package from the package named in setup.py?
 * packages=find_packages()